Your stay in hospital

 Visiting times

-Visiting times on the main adult inpatient wards are 12:00 midday to 1:30 pm and 4 pm - 8 pm.
-Three visitors are allowed.
+Visiting times on the main adult inpatient wards are 12 - 8pm.
+Two visitors are allowed.
 The exceptions are below.

 If your visitors need to visit outside of these times, please ask the ward sister or nurse in charge.
 Where possible, they will accommodate such requests; however, our patients’ needs are the most important and at times this may not be possible.

-As each ward will have ill patients we ask that visitors are kept to three per bed and that the noise level is minimal.
+As each ward will have ill patients we ask that visitors are kept to two per bed and that the noise level is minimal.

 Visiting times for the Regional Neurological Rehabilitation Unit